-Equipment and service inventory requirements.
+2. Equipment and service inventory requirements

-Schools, libraries, and consortia shall keep asset and service inventories as follows:
+Schools, libraries, and consortia shall keep asset and service inventories, and be prepared to provide such inventories during audits or other investigations, containing the following:

 - a.
-For each connected device or other piece of equipment provided to an individual student, school staff member, or library patron, the asset inventory must identify: - (1) The device or equipment type (i.e. laptop, tablet, mobile hotspot, modem, router); - (2) The device or equipment make/model; - (3) The device or equipment serial number; - (4) The full name of the person to whom the device or other piece of equipment was provided; and - (5) The dates the device or other piece of equipment was loaned out and returned to the school or library, or the date the school or library was notified that the device or other piece of equipment was missing, lost, or damaged. - b.
-For each connected device or other piece of eligible equipment not provided to an individual student, school staff member, or library patron, but used to provide service to multiple eligible users, the asset inventory must contain: - (1) The device type or equipment type (i.e. laptop, tablet, mobile hotspot, modem, router);
+For each connected device or other piece of equipment provided to an individual student, school staff member, or library patron, the asset inventory must identify: - (1) The device or equipment type (i.e. laptop, tablet, mobile hotspot, modem, router); - (2) The device or equipment make/model; - (3) The device or equipment serial number; - (4) The full name of the person to whom the device or other piece of equipment was provided; and - (5) The dates the device or other piece of equipment was loaned out and returned to the school or library, or the date the school or library was notified that the device or other piece of equipment was missing, lost, or damaged.
+See 47 CFR section 54.1715(a)(1). - b.
+For each connected device or other piece of eligible equipment not provided to an individual student, school staff member, or library patron, but used to provide service to multiple eligible users, the asset inventory must contain: - (1) The device type or equipment type (i.e. laptop, tablet, mobile hotspot, modem, router); - (2) The device or equipment make/model; - (3) The device or equipment serial number; - (4) The name of the school or library employee responsible for that device or equipment; and

-- (2) The device or equipment make/model; - (3) The device or equipment serial number; - (4) The name of the school or library employee responsible for that device or equipment; and - (5) The dates the device or equipment was in service. - c.
-For services provided to individual students, school staff, or library patrons, the service inventory must contain: - (1) The type of service provided (i.e., DSL, cable, fiber, fixed wireless, satellite, mobile wireless); - (2) The service plan details, including upload and download speeds and monthly data cap; - (3) The full name of the person(s) to whom the service was provided; - (4) The service address (for fixed broadband service only); - (5) The installation date of the service (for fixed broadband service only); and - d.
-For services not provided to an individual student, school staff member, or library patron, but used to provide service to multiple eligible users, the service inventory must contain: - (1) The type of service provided (i.e., DSL, cable, fiber, fixed wireless, satellite, mobile wireless); - (2) The service plan details, including upload and download speeds and monthly data cap - (3) The name of the school or library employee responsible for the service; - (4) A description of the intended service area; - (5) The service address (for fixed broadband service only); - (6) The installation date of the service (for fixed broadband service only); and

-(7) The last date of service, as applicable (for fixed broadband service only).
+- (5) The dates the device or equipment was in service.
+See 47 CFR section 54.1715(a)(2). - c.
+For services provided to individual students, school staff, or library patrons, the service inventory must contain: - (1) The type of service provided (i.e., DSL, cable, fiber, fixed wireless, satellite, mobile wireless); - (2) The service plan details, including upload and download speeds and monthly data cap; - (3) The full name of the person(s) to whom the service was provided; - (4) The service address (for fixed broadband service only); - (5) The installation date of the service (for fixed broadband service only); and - (6) The last date of service, as applicable (for fixed broadband service only).
+See 47 CFR section 54.1715(a)(3). - d.
+For services not provided to an individual student, school staff member, or library patron, but used to provide service to multiple eligible users, the service inventory must contain: - (1) The type of service provided (i.e., DSL, cable, fiber, fixed wireless, satellite, mobile wireless); - (2) The service plan details, including upload and download speeds and monthly data cap - (3) The name of the school or library employee responsible for the service; - (4) A description of the intended service area; - (5) The service address (for fixed broadband service only); - (6) The installation date of the service (for fixed broadband service only); and - (7) The last date of service, as applicable (for fixed broadband service only).
+See 47 CFR section 54.1715(a)(4).